We aim to avoid, minimize, mitigate, or compensate for significant adverse impacts on the environment relating to our activities.

 At Öksüt, we have developed a comprehensive EBRD-compliant Biodiversity Management Plan that addresses the main impacts of our projects, including loss of habitat, possible introduction of invasive species, and potential for increased animal mortality from vehicle traffic.
 For each impact, an appropriate mitigation measure has been implemented.
 For example, to minimize impacts, Öksüt has installed bird flight diverters on the powerline. Öksüt’s Environmental Team checks the powerline buffer zone monthly, at minimum, and ornithologists visit the powerline during migration periods (spring and autumn) to study bird activities.

 As part of Öksüt’s Biodiversity Offset Management Plan (BOMP), Öksüt has participated in offset activities such as the protection of existing populations (fencing existing populations to protect from excessive grazing and trampling), reintroductions and direct translocation or seeding for wild stock populations of vulnerable flora, enrichment planting of existing forested areas, and reforestation of selected areas along the mine fence line.
+The result of various initiatives have led to the presence of an endemic plant species named “Astragalus Öksütdaghensis” in the Öksüt region being confirmed by the Nordic Journal of Botany.

 Biodiversity is a key engagement topic with local and Indigenous communities, regulators and other local and national stakeholders during project permitting, throughout operations and during mine closure and reclamation.